Maine Practice Materials with helpful tips

 GPO online public access to the Code of Federal Regulations, 1996 to date

-List of Sections Affected to the Code of Federal Regulations, 1986 to date
+List of Sections Affected to the Code of Federal Regulations

 GPO public access to the Federal Register, 1994 to date

-TIP: Various public libraries around the State have hardcopy versions of the Federal Register, however, the GPO website is the fastest and easiest way to access these daily federal rule changes by using the List of Sections Affected search tool.
-Don't forget, the publication of the rule in the Federal Register includes history of the rule.
+TIP: Few public libraries around the State have hardcopy versions of the Federal Register.
+However, the GPO website is the fastest and easiest way to access these daily federal rule changes by using the List of Sections Affected search tool.
+Don't forget, the publication of the rule in the Federal Register includes the history of the rule with a summary of the public comments received and other background information used to develop the rule.
 This information is not printed in the CFR.
-Also, Lexis.com has FR coverage from 1980 to date and westlaw.com has coverage from 1936 to date.
-These databses have search engines that are easier to use than the government website.
+Lexis.com has FR coverage from 1980 to date and Westlaw.com has coverage from 1936 to date.
+These databases have search engines that are easier to use than the government website.

-Maine Revised Statutes Annotated--hardcopy with annual pocket parts in Nov/Dec; Thompson West Pub.
+Maine Revised Statutes Annotated--hardcopy with annual supplements, Thomson Reuters - West

-Maine Revised Statutes (unannotated) annual, Thompson West Pub.
+Maine Revised Statutes (unannotated) annual, Thomson Reuters - West

-Maine Legislative Service, pamphlets that include current session laws, Thompson West Pub.
+Maine Legislative Service, pamphlets that include current session laws, Thomson Reuters - West

 Maine Criminal Statutes --hardcopy annual pamphlet, Swan Island Press.

-Maine Estate and Probate Law with Related Court Rules--hardcopy annual pamphlet, Thompson West Pub..
+Maine Estate and Probate Law with Related Court Rules--hardcopy annual pamphlet, Thomson Reuters - West

-Maine Family Law --hardcopy annual pamphlet, Thompson West.
+Maine Family Law --hardcopy annual pamphlet, Thomson Reuters -West.
+Pub.

 Maine Motor Vehicle Statutes -- hardcopy annual pamphlet, Swan Island Press.

-Maine Session Laws available online through the Office of the Revisor of Statutes (118th Legislature, December 1996 to the 122nd Legislature, May 2006)
+Maine Session Laws available online through the Office of the Revisor of Statutes (118th Legislature, December 1996 to date)

 Maine Statutes available online through the Maine Legislature

-* Commercial online access to the Maine Statutes is available at Cleaves from westlaw.com and lexis.com; printing charges apply.
+* Commercial online access to the Maine Statutes is available at Cleaves from Westlaw.com; printing charges apply.

 Statutes -- Federal

 United States Code Annotated (U.S.C.A.)
-Thompson West Pub., updated frequently
+Thomson Reuters - West, updated frequently

 U.S. Code available through the G.P.O. website.